Kreeblah/organize_chd/README.md

 ## Attributions:

-The disc number merging code came from a script by swsx.
+The disc number merging code came from a script by swsp.